Bit-Nation/Pangea-Docs/README.md

  -  Embassy  A place where you can both live, and work (and naturally, meet).
  -  Consulate A place where you can work – like a shared office space or cafe, for instance – or maybe organise a meetup or a hangout.

 Bitnation has over 100 embassies, consulates worldwide.
-You can find out more about the [Ambassador Network](https://bitnation.co/ambassador-network/) or [Register as an Embassy](https://bitnation.co/embassy-consulate-directory/) on our website. **All these functions will soon be moved from the website to the Pangea software.**
+You can find out more about the [Ambassador Network](https://tse.bitnation.co/ambassador-registration/). **All these functions will soon be moved from the website to the Pangea software.**

 ### Start Your Own Nation